 Location.
-This Park is part of Bwindi impenetrable forest being situated in the South western part of Uganda on Uganda’s border with Democratic Republic of Congo nearing the oldest National Park in Africa known as Virunga National Park formerly called Albert National Park found in the Eastern part of Democratic Republic of Congo, Bwindi is also situated on the edge of the Albertine Rift Valley.
+This Park is part of Bwindi impenetrable forest being situated in the South western part of Uganda on Uganda’s border with Democratic Republic of Congo nearing the oldest National Park in Africa known as Virunga National Park formerly called Albert National Park found in the Eastern part of Democratic Republic of Congo, Bwindi national park is also situated on the edge of the Albertine Rift Valley.

 Geography & Climate.
 The nearest main town to south east of the park is Kabale town about 29 km away by road.
 Bwindi Impenetrable National park is composed of two blocks of forest that are connected together by a corridor of forest.
 Bwindi forest is an important water catchment area whereby much of its rainfall received forms streams but this forest has a characterized dense network of stream.